 Puberty is the time in a person’s life in which they become sexually mature from a physical perspective.
 It is a process that usually happens between ages 10 and 14 for girls, and ages 12 and 16 for boys.
 Puberty causes physical changes, and affects boys and girls differently.

-Talking to your child about puberty is an important job for parents, as not all of a child’s information comes from reliable sources.
+Talking to your child about puberty is an important job for parents, as not all information comes from reliable sources.
 Don’t wait for your child to initiate a conversation regarding puberty.
 As a parent, it is your job to try to discuss puberty as openly as possible.

 Starting the conversation about puberty